Skincare Mistakes You Might Be Making Without Realizing It (And How to Fix Them)

 Common skin care mistakes that worsen dry skin include using foaming cleansers, applying hydrating products improperly, over-exfoliating, and using products with fragrances or harsh ingredients.
 These mistakes damage your already compromised skin barrier.

-Dry skin mistakes often make the problem much worse by further damaging the skin barrier.
+Dry skin mistakes often exacerbate the problem by further damaging the skin barrier.
 Using foaming cleansers or products with sulfates strips away the few natural oils you have, leaving your skin even more dehydrated and uncomfortable.

 Many people with dry skin also don’t layer their products correctly.
 You need to build up hydration in layers – starting with hydrating serums, then moisturizer, and sometimes even a face oil on top to lock everything in.
-Just using one moisturizer usually isn’t enough for dehydrated skin.
+Using a single moisturizer usually isn’t enough for dehydrated skin.

 Over-exfoliating is another big mistake.
-While gentle exfoliation can help remove flaky skin, doing it too often or using harsh scrubs can damage your already fragile skin barrier.
+While gentle exfoliation can help remove flaky skin, overdoing it or using harsh scrubs can damage your already fragile skin barrier.
 Products with fragrances or essential oils can also irritate dry, sensitive skin.

 What Acne-Prone Skin Mistakes Are Causing More Breakouts?